 College teams vary from year to year, especially with constant roster changes with players graduating or moving on to the NBA.
 Instead of betting on a team that has not played yet, you might want to wait for teams to compete in a few games to get an idea of what to expect.
 This means you have a good look at how well they perform on offense and how well they stop teams on defense.

 For example, on offense, how well has the team been shooting?
 You would want to look at their field goal percentage and how well they shoot free throws.
 You also want to keep in mind defensive styles and who the coach is.
 Syracuse and coach Jim Boeheim were famous for having a 2-3 zone.
-Back in the day, you had Louisville and Rick Pitino with a full-court press.
+Back then, you had Louisville and Rick Pitino with a full-court press.

-It is important that you do your research no matter what team you want to bet on.
+You must do your research no matter what team you want to bet on.
 The key here is to be good at researching everything that could affect the game.

 College Basketball FAQ